BECKER LAB

 Daniel Becker, Principal Investigator

-Daniel is an Assistant Professor in the School of Biological Sciences.
+Daniel is an Associate Professor in the School of Biological Sciences.
 He received his PhD in ecology from the University of Georgia, followed by postdoctoral research on pathogen spillover at Montana State University and by an Intelligence Community Postdoctoral Fellowship on animal migration at Indiana University.
 He is a National Geographic Explorer, member of The Lancet-PPATS Commission on Prevention of Viral Spillover, and co-PI of the NSF BII Verena Institute.

 Interests: zoonoses, environmental change, mathematical models, ecoimmunology, animal movement, macroecology